OlaTurmo/TallyAssist/README.md

-# TallyAssist
+# tallyassist

-TallyAssist is an open source Flutter-based template for a business assistant application.
+tallyassist is an open source Flutter-based template for a business assistant application.
 It has been designed to use [Google Firebase](firebase.google.com/) as backend.

 The project had started out with an intent to become a mobile interface for [Tally](https://tallysolutions.com/) (India's premier accounting software).
 Over time, it refined to become a more focused business assistant application.
 For more details, check out this blog post announcing the project's release.